Celina9919/disater-management-system/README.md

 ## ALGODAT <3
-In this README.txt, there are instructions on how to push/pull or any other common git commands that u might forget :) under these, there are also a brief idea on how the project will flow throughout the weeks :) .
+In this README.md, there are instructions on how to push/pull or any other common git commands that u might forget :) under these, there are also a brief idea on how the project will flow throughout the weeks :) .

 ---